linmx0130/PaperNotes/notes.md

+### Compositional Attention Networks for Machine Reasoning
+* Author: Drew A. Hudson, Christopher D. Manning
+* Index: arXiv 1803.03067
+* Reading date: 19/11/2018
+* Categories: Natural Language Processing, Computer Vision
+* Tag: Visual questing answering, Machine reasoning

+This work presents MAC (Memory, Attention and Composition) network for machine reasoning.
+Inspired by computer architecture, the proposed MAC cell is composed by a control, a read and a write cell.
+Each cell is designed with the principle of attention.
+By recurrently attending to different part of the image knowledge source, the proposed network is able to solve reasoning tasks.

+The experiments on CLEVR datasets show the effectiveness of the proposed method.
+They achieve a new SOTA of 98.9% accuracy.
+The visualization results also show the good interpretability of the proposed method.

 ### Straight to the Facts: Learning Knowledge Base Retrieval for Factual Visual Question Answering
 * Authors: Medhini Narasimhan, Alexander G. Schwing
 * Index: arXiv 1809.01124